pranavchat14/pranavchat.github.io/_posts/2024-06-29-dont-think-of-a-green-elephant.markdown

 ## The Elephant's Eraser: Negative Prompts to the Rescue

 And so comes the idea of negative prompts.
-It is an auxiliary optional input prompt that goes with the primary prompt where we mention something that we don't want the model to generate.
+It is an auxiliary optional input prompt that goes with the primary prompt where we can mention something that we don't want the model to generate.

 It is a nice way of moving the model away from a feature space that belongs to the things we don't want them to generate.